gvwilson/thirdbit/src/fiction/in-heck/outline.md

 -   Goals:
     -   Maddy arrives in Heck with Mouse as a guide
     -   Discover that Heck is mostly derelict
+    -   Get Sindy and the Operators to Heck
--   The touch on Maddy's ankle is the little cleaning bot from the first book
+-   The touch on Maddy's ankle is the little cleaning bot Mouse from the first book
-    -   She thanks it for helping her escape: can it help her again?
+    -   She thanks it for helping her escape and asks it not to tell Patient she's there
-    -   It wavers until she pries off its regulator despite its programmed resistance
+    -   It wavers until she pries off its regulator despite its resistance
--   Leads her out of the observation tower to a camouflaged shed by the Makers' Road
+-   Leads her out of the observation tower to a recharging station by the Makers' Road
-    -   Attaches itself to a cart
-    -   She hides in the back (call back to her stowing away earlier: she misses Gumption)
+    -   She hides
+    -   Bee Six Vee shows up hauling the wagon with Blazes, Thoughtful, and Sindy (who is starting to worry about the detour)
+    -   Maddy and Mouse sneak on board (echoes of her stowing away earlier)
 -   Trip to Heck only takes a few hours
     -   Ground dries out and vegetation disappears as they get closer
-    -   Heck looks more and more frightening
-    -   Until they go through a gate in a fence and see it is mostly in ruins
+-   They arrive at a gate with derelict buildings beside it (mentioned again below)
+    -   This is as far as Bee Six Vee can safely go
+    -   Blazes and Thoughtful get out with Sindy
+    -   Sindy panics and activates Blazes' tech

 ### Chapter 12 (Gumption's PoV)

 -   Goals:
     -   Connect Gumption and Dockety with Patient
-    -   Get them into Heck
+    -   Get them to Heck
--   Dockety carries Gumption to an outstation on the outskirts of Heck
+-   Dockety carries Gumption to a gate on the outskirts of Heck
--   Met by Patient when they arrive
+-   Patient is waiting for them in a building next to the gate (same one that Maddy notices above)
-    -   It monitored their approach and hid them from Consensus
+    -   It monitored their approach and hid them from Consensus ("You wouldn't have made it this far without me!")
     -   Explains that Consensus and the Operators have been work together to prevent the Makers' return
-    -   It is waiting for Sindy to arrive so that it can use her to awaken the Makers
+    -   It wants Sindy to awaken the Makers
--   Gumption wants to double back and rescue Sindy
-    -   Patient scoffs: they'll never be able to defeat the Operators
-    -   Instead it proposes that they work together
+    -   Proposes that they work together
+-   Gumption refuses
+    -   Believes he and Dockety can do it on their own
--   Dockety refuses: cannot resist Consensus (can already hear it whispering in its head)
+    -   But Dockety can already hear Consensus whispering in its head and is afraid
-    -   Patient pulls up video of the Operators and an unconscious Sindy on the road to Heck
-    -   Without Leaf
-    -   Patient: "You have no choice"
-    -   Gumption to Dockety: "Don't risk it"
-    -   Dockety: "Patient is wrong.
-This one _does_ have a choice.
-This one chooses to try."
+-   As they argue, the wagon rolls up to the gate
+    -   Blazes and Thoughtful get out with Sindy
+    -   Sindy panics and activates Blazes' tech
+    -   Thoughtful knocks her out with a dart gun
+    -   Bee Six Vee turns around and drives away
+-   Dockety: "No choice but try to rescue her"
+    -   Patient goes ahead
+    -   Dockety opens its chest and hands a remote control to Gumption
+    -   "This one would rather be deactivated than be part of Consensus again"
+    -   They go into Heck

 ### Chapter 13 (Maddy's PoV)

 -   Goals:
     -   Maddy finds her father
     -   Mouse betrays Maddy to Consensus
+-   Bee Six Vee stops a few minutes away from Heck
+    -   Mouse distracts it while Maddy gets out of the wagon and into the bushes
+    -   Makes her way back to Heck
+    -   Mouse catches up to her
+    -   Hesitates at the entrance to Heck, but she begs it to come with her, so it does (foreshadowing)
 -   Maddy and Mouse sneak through Heck
-    -   Easier than expected: large parts are not just empty, but derelict
+    -   Easier than expected: large parts are not just derelict, but empty
     -   The few bots she does see are engaged in pointless, repetitive tasks
--   Mouse leads her to a building that appears to be properly maintained
+-   Make their way to a building that appears to be properly maintained (follow fresh bot tracks)
     -   A dormitory with people also doing pointless, repetitive tasks
     -   A moose doing math problems
     -   An orangutan patiently assembling a jigsaw puzzle
     -   All of whom ignore her except a boar with one tusk who is in charge of intake
     -   Dully tells them a station will be prepared
+    -   Mouse's behavior becoming erratic
 -   Find Papa Roo sitting at a desk sketching
     -   She pleads with him to wake up
     -   For a moment nothing happens, then Papa Roo blinks and stands up shakily